TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 Using `findTaggedServiceIds()` is a historical feature to collect many services of one type and add them to another collector service. e.g. adding all `EventSubscriberInterface` to `EventDispatcher`.

-For many years, we have now autowire tags and attributes to handle same operation in configs without compiler passes.
-Unfortunately, its [still promoted in docs](https://symfony.com/doc/current/service_container/tags.html).
+For many years, we have now autowire tags and attributes to handle the same operation in configs without compiler passes.
+Unfortunately, it's [still promoted in docs](https://symfony.com/doc/current/service_container/tags.html).

-This rule warn about this method and promotes [single-line in configs instead](https://symfony.com/doc/current/service_container/tags.html#reference-tagged-services).
+This rule warns about this method and promotes [single-line in configs instead](https://symfony.com/doc/current/service_container/tags.html#reference-tagged-services).

 <br>